Scott Morrison: Social services

 In a cabinet reshuffle in late December 2014, Morrison was appointed the Minister for Social Services and ceased to be Minister for Immigration and Border Protection.
-The appointment was criticised by Australian Greens leader Christine Milne who claimed Morrison had a lack of compassion.
-With a softened change in image, Morrison was commended by welfare and community groups for his accommodating approach and eagerness for the portfolio.
-Morrison encouraged working mothers and endorsed fixes to the childcare system by making indexation changes to the Family Tax Benefits payment.
+As minister, Morrison changed indexation changes to the Family Tax Benefits payment.
 In April 2015, he announced the introduction of the "No Jab, No Pay" policy, which withholds family and childcare benefits from parents who do not vaccinate their children.
 His time as minister was criticised by his opposition counterpart Jenny Macklin, who said that "Scott Morrison was appointed to clean up Kevin Andrews' mess but left behind more chaos, confusion and cuts."

 In March 2015, three hundred alumni of Sydney Boys High School signed a letter protesting Morrison's attendance at an alumni fund-raising event.
 The protest letter expressed the opinion that the school should not celebrate a person who has "so flagrantly disregarded human rights."

 During May 2015, Morrison promoted his plan for a $3.5 billion overhaul of the childcare subsidies system.
 His substantial advertising efforts led to claims that he was overshadowing the role of Treasurer Joe Hockey.
 Morrison insisted that he did not desire to take over the position of Treasurer despite his strong performances.

+Morrison was the minister who established the Robodebt scheme that sent out an estimated 526,000 incorrect automated debt notices to mostly low-income Australians.
+This scheme was later found by the Royal Commission into the Robodebt Scheme to be unlawful and "cruel and crude".

+The Royal Commission report stated that "Mr Morrison allowed cabinet to be misled because he did not make that obvious inquiry.
+He took the proposal to cabinet without necessary information as to what it actually entailed and without the caveat that it required legislative and policy change to permit the use of the ATO PAYG data in the way proposed in circumstances where: he knew that the proposal still involved income averaging; only a few weeks previously he had been told of that caveat; nothing had changed in the proposal; and he had done nothing to ascertain why the caveat no longer applied.
+He failed to meet his ministerial responsibility to ensure that cabinet was properly informed about what the proposal actually entailed and to ensure that it was lawful."